Hipomenes/baroque/README.md

 ---

-The workshop will meet on select Wednesays during Fall 2024, Winter and Spring of 2025 from 10am to 1pm.
-See the calendar below for a detailed schedule.
-There are no writing assignments for the workshop, so credit is dependent on attendance, reading and **active** participation.
-Full attendance of the 10 workshop sessions is expected, but you can make up for a missed session by preparing a kick-off presentation.
-The reading load will be equivalent to a short book for every session.
+The seminars meets on Wednesays during Fall 2025,  10am to 12:50pm.
+Writing assignments consists of three reponse papers (2-3 pp), and either a written exam or a final paper.
+Good standing is predicted on attendance, reading and **active** participation.

 ---